The Future of Payment Services with the integration of Cryptocurrencies

 In a report published by Worldpay, it is also forecasted that e-Wallet will be the most frequent payment method by 2022.

 The global economy is moving towards digitalization to leverage the speed and convenience offered.
 With a multitude of digital transactions taking place, the chances of a security breach are higher.
-This is where blockchain technology could disrupt the process by integrating into e-Wallet, providing a more secure, cheaper and speedy transaction for all, without any intermediaries.
+This is where blockchain technology could integrated with e-Wallets to disrupt the ecosystem by providing a more secure, cheaper and speedy transaction for all, without any intermediaries.

 Future of Payments — Cryptocurrencies